jestjs/jest/docs/ECMAScriptModules.md

 :::note

-Please note that we currently don't support `jest.mock` in a clean way in ESM, but that is something we intend to add proper support for in the future.
+We currently don't support `jest.mock` in a clean way in ESM, but that is something we intend to add proper support for in the future.
 Follow [this issue](https://github.com/facebook/jest/issues/10025) for updates.

 :::